gary-huang/website/readme.md

 - [ ] collapsible service sections
 - [ ] when service is "active" (during/before)
 - [ ] when audio/video is available after service post player at the top (or should be sticky to page)
+- [ ] all sections collapse when service is over

+- [ ] real-time
-- [ ] real-time follow-through of service (power-point guys would "advance the service")
+  - [ ] follow-through of service (power-point guys would "advance the service")
+  - [ ] mute feature to turn screen black during prayer, etc

 POST APPROVAL